Hotstar66/Project-Hotstar66/README.md

 ## Objective
 [Provide Objective]

-I am Earnestly working to obtain more knowledge, Insight and experience in Cybersecurity.
+I am Earnestly working to obtain more Knowledge, Insight and Experience in Cybersecurity.
 I've been using Tryhackme.com and Letsdefend.com to hone my Cybersecurity Knowledge.
 My free time is spent working on SOC job simulations through companies like Master Card and J.P.
 Morgan Chase.
 I have been working on completing my Google Cyber Security
 Certification, Then I will complete Security+, Network+ and AWS Cloud Practioner.